Domenico Maceri

-Domenico Maceri is an Italian-American educator and journalist.
+Domenico Maceri (born 1952) is an Italian-American educator and journalist.
 He retired after teaching for thirty-five years at Allan Hancock College but continues his work as a journalist, writing a weekly column in Italian for America Oggi.

 Early life and education

 Maceri was born in Pellegrina, Bagnara, Reggio Calabria, Italy, and moved to the US with his family as a teenager.
 After completing high school, he went on to obtain a BA in French and Spanish at New Jersey City University.
 Subsequent studies led to an MA in Italian literature at UCLA where he also served as a teaching assistant.
 In 1990, he completed a PhD in Comparative Literature (Italian, French, Spanish) at the University of California at Santa Barbara.

 Academic career

 As a faculty member at Allan Hancock College, Maceri taught Spanish, French, and Italian.
 He published a book on Pirandello, one on Spanish grammar, and another on Italian grammar.
 He also published a number of academic articles in Italian Quarterly, Selecta, Hispania, Mosaic, Mester, Language Magazine, Italian Journal, Teacher Magazine, World Literature Today, and elsewhere.